atc0005/bounce/README.md

 - single binary, no outside dependencies

 - minimal configuration
-  - User configurable TCP port to listen on for incoming HTTP requests (default: `8000`)
+  - user configurable TCP port to listen on for incoming HTTP requests (default: `8000`)
-  - User configurable IP Address to listen on for incoming HTTP requests (default: `localhost`)
+  - user configurable IP Address to listen on for incoming HTTP requests (default: `localhost`)
   - index page automatically generates list of currently supported routes with detailed descriptions and supported request methods